 Published in the Journal of the American Medical Association (JAMA)

-The largest independently funded, retrospective, observational real-world database analyses evaluating the association of ELIQUIS vs XARELTO® (rivaroxaban) with major ischemic or hemorrhagic events in Medicare beneficiaries with NVAF (n=581,451).6
+The largest independently funded, retrospective, observational real-world database analysis evaluating the association of ELIQUIS vs XARELTO® (rivaroxaban) with major ischemic or hemorrhagic events in Medicare beneficiaries with NVAF (N=581,451).9

 U.S. FULL PRESCRIBING INFORMATION, INCLUDING BOXED WARNINGS